top of page

 Saltwater corrosion, cross-threading, or mechanical wear can compromise internal threads, but this tool can help you restore them to OEM specifications—eliminating the need for lower unit replacement.

-The Buckshot Racing #77 Thread Chaser is available in three precision-machined sizes, each engineered to match a specific Mercury gearcase thread type:
+The Buckshot Racing #77 Thread Chaser is available in four precision-machined sizes, each engineered to match a specific Mercury and Yamaha gearcase thread types:

 • 4.000″–16 UNC for XR4/XR6 small gearcases